• Skip to primary navigation

 collage of two pictures of mixing the ingredients for potato salad.

-Please do.
-Refrigerate it overnight and let it come to room temperature before serving (for about 30 minutes).
-Adjust the taste again.ย
+Make the German potato salad in advance and refrigerate it overnight.
+Let it come to room temperature before serving (for about 30 minutes).
+Adjust the taste again

-Refrigerate leftover German potato salad in an airtight container for 3-4 days.
+Refrigerate leftover salad in an airtight container for 3-4 days.
 Bring to room temperature before serving.

 What to serve with German potato salad?